Guillaume de Machaut: Music

-As a composer of the 14th century, Machaut's secular song output includes monophonic lais and virelais, which continue, in updated forms, some of the tradition of the troubadours.
-He also worked in the polyphonic forms of the ballade and rondeau and wrote the first complete setting of the Ordinary of the Mass which can be attributed to a single composer.
+Machaut's music comprises a wide variety, from complex masses to short songs, and despite the differences of genre, most still contain "typical Machaut motifs".
+He lived after the flowering of both the secular troubadour and trouvère song movements and the ars antiqua church style.
+The musicologist Gilbert Reaney notes that "before [Machaut], composers either wrote songs or church music.
+Machaut did both, though it could be said that he neglected the area of liturgical church music."
+Besides his mass, Hoquetus David and a few Latin motets, Machaut's surviving output is exclusively secular.
+Regardless, Reaney notes that his unique mastery of both secular and sacred Western music is only precedented by the work of Adam de la Halle.

 Secular music

 The lyrics of Machaut's works almost always dealt with courtly love.
 A few works exist to commemorate a particular event, such as M18, "Bone Pastor/Bone Pastor/Bone Pastor."
 Machaut mostly composed in five genres: the lai, the virelai, the motet, the ballade, and the rondeau.
 In these genres, Machaut retained the basic formes fixes, but often utilized creative text setting and cadences.
 For example, most rondeau phrases end with a long melisma on the penultimate syllable.
 However, a few of Machaut's rondeaux, such as R18 "Puis qu'en oubli", are mostly syllabic in treatment.

 Machaut's motets often contain sacred texts in the tenor, such as in M12 "Corde mesto cantando/Helas! pour quoy virent/Libera me".
 The top two voices in these three-part compositions, in contrast, sing secular French texts, creating interesting concordances between the sacred and secular.
 In his other genres, though, he does not utilize sacred texts.